trias-project/risk-modelling-and-mapping/README.md

 9. Evaluate accuracy of the model using 10-fold cross validation

   ### Generate European level SDMs
-  These SDMs predict the risk of invasion by alien species at 1km2 spatial resolution (using the EEA 1km2 grid) and the European data cube.
+  These SDMs predict the risk of invasion by alien species at 1km2 spatial resolution (using the EEA 1km2 grid) and the European [data cube](https://github.com/trias-project/occ-processing/blob/master/data/processed/cube_europe.tsv).
 It is from these models that the risk maps for Belgium are extracted.
+We apply this workflow for each species.

   Data Preparation

-  1. Extract occurrence data that is Acer negundo and meets our criteria from the European Data Cube
+  1. Extract occurrence data which meet our criteria from the European Data Cube
   2. Using the raster package, create a rasterstack of the european historical climate layers provided by RMI (these will be publicly available for download.
 Also create a rasterstack clipped to Belgium for prediction.

    Restrict pseudoabsences to areas of low habitat suitability that have been adequately sampled

-   3. Using the raster package, mask areas of high habitability of the global climate raster to create a low habitat suitability global layer
+   3. Using the `raster` package, mask areas of high habitability of the global climate raster to create a low habitat suitability global layer
    4. Using 1 degree grid of record counts by target species group (e.g if modelling a tree species, use the Vascular Plants target group grid; the target group grid summarizes all records in GBIF off a broad taxonomic group such as Vascular Plants, Birds,etc. by 1 degree grid cell.
 These will be publicly available for download).
 Use this grid to exclude areas that have received little to no sampling effort from the global climate layer to reduce effects of sampling bias.
 Use this raster to randomly locate pseudoabsences.
-   5. Join pseudoabsence to acer presence data created above.
+   5. Join pseudoabsence to presence data created above.
    6. Run multiple SDMs(using different algorithms),create weighted ensembles that limit prediction to the study extent (e.g Belgium).
    7. Evaluate accuracy of model.
-Investigate addition of biophysical,landcover, and anthropogenic variables to model accuracy.
+Investigate addition of biophysical, landcover and anthropogenic variables to model accuracy.

   ### Forecast species distributions under climate change scenarios

-   8. Build raster stacks of the same variables used to calibrate the European level model, replacing historical climate predictors with the future climate predictors by RCP scenario provided by RMI.Clip rasters to study extent.
+   8. Build raster stacks of the same variables used to calibrate the European level model, replacing historical climate predictors with the future climate predictors by RCP scenario provided by RMI.
+Clip rasters to study extent.
    9. Choose the best performing European level model(s) from step 7 and use it to forecast species distributions using the raster stack created in 8.

 --------